-Mashed potatoes make a delightful side dish—creamy, fluffy, and filled with buttery flavor.
-But despite good intentions, they can easily turn out gummy, heavy, and nearly inedible.
-Follow a few tried and true tips and tricks to keep your mashed potatoes light and delicious.
+Mashed potatoes—creamy, fluffy, and filled with buttery flavor—make a delightful side dish, whether for a holiday meal or weekday dinner.
+But despite good intentions, they can easily turn out gummy, heavy, and nearly inedible, making what is normally a fan-favorite into wasted food.
+If you follow a few tried and true tips and tricks, however, you can learn to make your mashed potatoes light and fluffy every time.

 Start With the Proper Potato